ktei/LetsRest/readme.md

 # LetsRest
-HttpClient wrapper for Restful API aiming for making things easier
+HttpClient wrapper for Restful API aiming to make things easier

 ## NOTE: this project is still under development.
 Do not use it for production yet.